Hoarseness - laryngitis

 Laryngitis often occurs with an upper respiratory infection, which is typically caused by a virus.

-Several forms of laryngitis occur in children that can lead to dangerous or fatal respiratory blockage.
+Several forms of laryngitis occur in children that can lead to a dangerous or fatal respiratory blockage.
 These forms include:

 Symptoms may include: